statengeneraal/laws-markdown/verdrag/verdrag/inzake/de/bescherming/van/trekkende/wilde/diersoorten/BWBV0004769/README.md

 e) “Endangered” in relation to a particular migratory species means that the migratory species is in danger of extinction throughout all or a significant portion of its range;

-f) “Range” means all the areas of land or water that a migratorv species inhabits, stays in temporarily, crosses or overflies at any time on its normal migration route;
+f) “Range” means all the areas of land or water that a migratory species inhabits, stays in temporarily, crosses or overflies at any time on its normal migration route;

 g) “Habitat” means any area in the range of a migratory species which contains suitable living conditions for that species;